-Craig Allen's Fun Facts: "One Thing Leads To Another" by the Fixx
+'One Thing Leads To Another' by the Fixx: Craig Allen's Fun Facts

 Therefore, Cy Curnin says "One Thing Leads To Another" is a song that he is "pretty proud of."

-It's also a (Fun) fact that the video for "One Thing Leads To Another" came out a good time...the early days of MTV!
+It's also a (Fun) fact that the video for "One Thing Leads To Another" came out at a good time...the early days of MTV.

 Therefore, it was in heavy rotation...

-...giving the Fixx a lot of stateside exposure!
-Just like Duran Duran, the Eurythmics, Soft Cell, A Flock Of Seagulls, and other British bands of the era...earning a place in our hearts and minds as singers of "Jersey's Favorite Hits!"
+...giving the Fixx a lot of stateside exposure.
+Just like Duran Duran, the Eurythmics, Soft Cell, A Flock Of Seagulls, and other British bands of the era...earning a place in our hearts and minds as singers of "Greatest Hits."

 In fact, this British band had much more success in America, than at home...landing a total of 6 songs on the Top-40 chart.

-That's right...the Fixx NEVER had a UK Top-40 hit!
+That's right...the Fixx NEVER had a UK Top-40 hit.

-We (New Jersey and America as a whole) show the love today, too!
+We (New Jersey and America as a whole) show the love today, too.

-...and these are just the ones that I have in my personal music collection!
+...and these are just the ones that I have in my personal music collection.

 Have I missed any "Best Of 80's" Fixx-included compilations that you have seen, or own?
-Chime in, below!!
-Inquiring minds (like mine) want/need to know!
+Chime in.
+Inquiring minds (like mine) want/need to know.

 But, I digress...